 The teleférico is located away from Puebla centre past the neighbourhood of Xananetla.
 Head to Parque del Paseo del Teleférico and enjoy a 10-minute ride for just 50 pesos.

-Afterwards, you can explore this large green space which includes Puebla Museum of Evolution, the Planetarium, colonial Fort Loreto and numerous historical monuments.
+At the top of the hill reached by the Teleferico, you can explore this large green space home to many Puebla attractions like the Museum of Evolution, the Planetarium, Guadalupe Fort Museum and numerous historical monuments.

 Although it’s further from the city, you may want to take a spin on this giant Ferris wheel.
 The views are impressive, plus you’ll glimpse the famous volcanos in the background.